Euler characteristic: Football

 Because the sphere has Euler characteristic 2, it follows that $P = 12$.
-That is, a soccer ball constructed in this way always has 12 pentagons.
+That is, a football constructed in this way always has 12 pentagons.
 The number of hexagons can be any nonnegative integer except 1.

 This result is applicable to fullerenes and Goldberg polyhedra.

-Specifically, soccer balls are commonly made using 12 pentagonal and 20 hexagonal panels.
+Specifically, footballs are commonly made using 12 pentagonal and 20 hexagonal panels.
 The result is a truncated icosahedron spherical geometry.
 An example is the Adidas Telstar.